In your routine eye exam, one thing that your eye doctor continuously checks is your intraocular pressure.

 You may have ocular hypertension after an injury or eye disease.
 Some medications, such as steroids, can also raise the pressure in your eye.

-It can also occur after certain medical procedures, such as when a tube is placed in the throat.
+It can also occur after specific medical procedures, such as when a tube is placed in the throat.
 If yours is already high, a peak can damage your vision.

-For some people, very low blood pressure can cause blurred vision or other problems.
+External blood pressure can cause blurred vision or other problems for some people.
 Others can see well with that.

-When the pressure is less than 5 mm HG, doctors call it ocular hypotonia.
+Doctors call it ocular hypotonia when the pressure is less than 5 mm HG.
 It can make you more likely to have several eye problems, which include:

 - Swelling in the cornea, the clear external dome of his eyes.

-Unlike blood pressure, danger zones for eye pressure can be difficult to pin down.
-People can have different ranges for what is normal.
+Unlike blood pressure, danger zones for eye pressure can be challenging to pin down.
+People can have different ranges for what is expected.

 One in 3 people with glaucoma never has “high” eye pressure, while others may have a higher than normal pressure without damaging their optic nerves.